Installation of Shivaji's statue leads to protest, stone-hurling in Telangana | Politics

 Police pickets were set up and preventive arrests were being made, another senior police official-in-charge of law and order told PTI.
 No permission was obtained for installing the statue, said the official.
 Additional policemen were deployed and peace was ensured, he said.

-''Now, the ruling TRS councilor openly threatened to disrupt law & order of the Bodhan town, if #ShivajiMaharaj's idol is installed!,'' the BJP leader said in another tweet.
+''Now, the ruling TRS councillor openly threatened to disrupt law & order of the Bodhan town, if #ShivajiMaharaj’s idol is installed!,'' the BJP leader said in another tweet.
+Telangana Home Minister Mohammed Mahmood Ali spoke to Director General Police (DGP) of the State M Mahendar Reddy over the incident, an official press release said here.
+The DGP is said to have told the Minister that the law and order situation was under control and that senior police officers were there to monitor the situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)